 A user session ends in one of the following ways:

 dtrum.endSession().
 This function can be used within your application to end user sessions automatically when, for example, the user logs out.
-You can also use this API call if, during testing for example, you want to immediately end browser sessions without waiting for the default 30-minute timeout.
+You can also use this API call if, during testing for example, you want to immediately end browser sessions.
 To use this function, open your browser's console and enter the call

 dtrum.endSession().
 Your user session will then appear in the User sessions view 2-4 minutes after the end of the session.

 How are user actions grouped into user sessions?

 Dynatrace stores some information in session cookies and local storage.
 This enables the correlation of user actions into one user session.
 This session information is erased however when (1) the browser is closed, (2) the user clears their browser cookies, or (3) the user cleans up their local storage.
 In such cases, the next initiated user action starts a new user session.